-- 2.76 The sensitivity of the landscape character of the Coastal National Park will act as the primary consideration for the Minister in the assessment of development proposals to extend or intensify existing employment land uses or buildings in the Coastal National Park, including tourism and agricultural uses.
-A case will need to be made, which sets out why a coastal or countryside location is required for development in the Coastal National Park: the Minister may require the applicant to set out what alternative locations have been considered as part of the assessment of a planning application. - 2.77 The acceptability of an extension to an employment building will be determined by the scale and design of any extension and its potential impact on the landscape character of the immediate area.
+2.73 The sensitivity of landscape character will be the primary consideration in the assessment of development proposals to extend or intensify existing employment land uses or buildings in the Coastal National Park, including tourism and agricultural uses.
+A case will need to be made as to why a coastal or countryside location is required for the proposal, which may require the applicant to set out what alternative locations have been considered.

-- 2.78 Each case should be assessed on its merits and, in particular, regard had to the sensitivity of the site, relative to the capacity of the landscape character area (as defined by the Countryside Character Area) that it sits within, to accept change. - 2.79 Generally, the larger an extension the greater its impact will be.
-In all cases, it would be expected that the design and scale of any extension should remain subservient to the existing building. - 2.80 For the avoidance of doubt, there will remain a strong presumption against the development of new ancillary buildings in the Coastal National Park. - 2.81 The implications of any development which will intensify an existing employment use in the Coastal National Park will need to be considered in terms of the generation of additional travel and traffic, at a strategic level, and noise and disturbance at a local level, particularly where buildings or uses can adversely affect the sense of wilderness, isolation and remoteness in the Coastal National Park.
-Any intensification of use which has visual implications will also require careful consideration relative to its implications upon the landscape character of the area.
+2.74 The acceptability of an extension to an employment building will be determined by its scale, design and its impact on landscape character.

+2.75 Each case will be assessed on its merits and, in particular, regard had to the sensitivity of the site, relative to the capacity of the landscape character area to accept change.

+2.76 In all cases, the design and scale of any extension must remain subservient to the existing building.
+There is a strong presumption against new ancillary buildings in the Coastal National Park.

+2.77 Any proposal that would intensify an existing employment use will need to be assessed having regard to additional travel and traffic, at a strategic level, and noise and disturbance locally, particularly where the outcome could adversely affect the Park's sense of wilderness, isolation and remoteness.

+2.78 The cumulative enlargement of existing buildings, and associated increases in activity, can undermine an area's character as much as new buildings: a site's planning history will, therefore, be a material consideration.